warpdotdev/docs/features/themes/custom-themes.md

     yellow: '#b58900'
 ```

-To set up a gradient, create a sub-level under accent with two key-value pairs:
+To set up a gradient, create a sublevel under accent with two key-value pairs:

 * "left" and "right" or
 * "top" and "bottom".